CONTACT

 Internal audits of Takuma and its group companies are carried out by the Internal Audit Department, a specialized auditing department positioned independently from operational departments that reports directly to the president.
 The Department evaluates the implementation and operation of internal controls based on applicable laws, the Articles of Incorporation, internal rules, and other guidelines and determines whether operations are being carried out in an appropriate and efficient manner.

 Internal audits are carried out in accordance with the Internal Audit Department Activity Policies and the Annual Audit Plan.
-During FY2022, the following aspects of operations, which were identified in the Audit Plan, were reviewed on a priority basis:

 The results of each internal audit are summarized in an internal audit report, whose contents are reported to the president and Audit & Supervisory Committee members before being distributed to involved departments.
 In the event improvements, corrective measures, or other action is necessary, that information is included in the internal audit report, which is then distributed to involved departments once it has been approved by the president, at which point it comprises instructions for various actions to be taken.
 Departments receiving these instructions undertake the directed actions without delay and report on the viability of their implementation along with improvement plans and information about the status of measures taken to the president via the Internal Audit Department in the form of a Measure Response Form.